Back Pain

 Why is axial pain so painful?

 The truth is, you can experience axial pain from other causes.
 The good news is that you can learn to manage it.
-Axial pain is usually caused by a combination of structural and physiological factors.
+A combination of structural and physiological factors usually causes axial pain.
 It’s also common to experience axial pain if you’re carrying a lot of stress and anxiety.
 This is why I’m here to tell you that you don’t have to suffer from axial pain.
 You can do things to ease your pain, lower your stress levels, and control your life.

 How do you know if you have axial pain?

-It’s not easy to diagnose axial pain, especially when the symptoms aren’t apparent.
-If you’re experiencing back, neck, and shoulder pain, you’re most likely dealing with a case of axial pain.
-When you Yourience headaches, neck pain, and sometimes even arm pain.
-When you have a migraine or have fibromyalgia, you may experience pain in your neck, shoulders, back, arms, legs, and other body parts.
+Diagnosing axial pain is difficult, especially when the symptoms aren’t apparent.
+If you’re experiencing back, neck, and shoulder pain, you’re most likely dealing with axial pain.
+When you experience headaches, neck pain, and sometimes even arm pain, when you have migraine or fibromyalgia, you may experience pain in your neck, shoulders, back, arms, legs, and other body parts.
 And when you have rheumatoid arthritis, you may feel pain in your hands, feet, knees, elbows, and other joints.
 While the specific symptoms of axial pain are similar to those of migraine, fibromyalgia, and rheumatoid arthritis, it’s important to note that not all cases of axial pain are the same.

 What causes axial pain

-Axial pain is used to describe pain along the spine, neck, or back.
-These types of pains are prevalent, especially in people who sit at a desk all day long.
-While many people think of their back and neck as one unit, they are two different things.
-The back comprises the vertebrae, discs, and muscles, while the neck comprises bones, muscles, ligaments, tendons, and nerves.
+Axial pain describes pain along the spine, neck, or back.
+These pains are prevalent, especially in people who sit at a desk all day.
+While many think of their back and neck as one unit, they are different.
+The back comprises the vertebrae, discs, and muscles, while the neck consists of bones, muscles, ligaments, tendons, and nerves.
 This is why a person with an injury to the neck can experience pain in the back.
-Or a person with an injury to the back can experience pain in the neck.
+A person with an injury to the back can experience pain in the neck.

 Treatment options for axial pain